Banknotes of the Canadian dollar: 2011 Frontier

 Beginning in 2011, the Bank of Canada introduced a new series of polymer banknotes.
 The $100 note was issued on 14 November 2011; the $50 was issued on 26 March 2012; the $20 banknote was issued on 7 November 2012, and the $10 and $5 denominations were issued on 7 November 2013.

 These are the first Canadian notes produced on polymer.
 In place of a watermark are two visual features: a translucent maple leaf and a transparent window.
 The leaf includes a security feature that, when viewed close to the eye with a single-point light source behind, produces a circular image displaying the note's denomination.
 The window is fringed by maple leaves; at its top is a smaller version of the portrait, and at its bottom a light-refracting metallic likeness of an architectural feature from the parliament buildings.
 The portraits on the face are more centred on the note.
 The backs of the notes introduce new cultural and thematic imagery, but the literary quotation is not continued.
 The polymer notes continue the tactile feature, from the Canadian Journey series.

-2018
+2018 Vertical

 On International Women's Day 2016, Prime Minister Justin Trudeau announced that an "iconic" Canadian woman would be featured on one of the upcoming notes.

 On 8 December 2016, the Government of Canada and the Bank of Canada announced that civil rights activist Viola Desmond would replace John A. Macdonald (who had been on the face of the $10 note since 1971) as the first non-royal woman to appear alone on a regularly circulated Bank of Canada note.
 This note was released to the public on 19 November 2018.

 Beginning in 2018, newly designed Canadian banknotes (initially the $10 note) were vertical in orientation.